 And you’ll get a 5% rebate (worth 100 Barclaycard Arrival miles) when you redeem your miles for travel.
 Not a bad deal for bills you would have paid anyway!

-Or consider using a cash back card like the Citi Double Cash.
+Or consider using a cash back card like the Citi Double Cash Card.
 You’ll earn 1% cash back when you make your purchase, and another 1% when you pay it off.
 So you’ll still come out ahead!

 Note: Some folks report delays in Plastiq payments reaching their payee.
 So I would NOT use them to make time-sensitive payments!